 Interviews are an important part of the hiring process because they give you a chance to better understand candidates.
 As you cannot indulge in in-person interviews, video interviewing provides a way out.
-It helps you pick non-verbal cues during the interview and assess candidates in real-time.
+It helps you pick up non-verbal cues during the interview and assess candidates in real time.

 - Check your internet connection and video conferencing software beforehand

 - Provide virtual meeting guidelines to candidates a day or two before the interview so that they have enough time to prepare